|

 Executive class – possible to sleep in, but not ideal

-Moreover, the executive trains (with seats that allow at least some sleep) arrive too early in the morning, the latest being 5:48 on the Bogowonto train (some as early as 01:30 in morning).
+Moreover, the executive trains (with seats that allow at least some sleep) arrive too early in the morning, the latest being 5:48 on the Bogowonto train (some as early as 01:30 in the morning).
 This means you’ll have even less time to sleep and feel even more tired during the day.

 To summarize: Take the daylight train!